-The Whitney Gallery located at the NHA Research Library on Fair Street will feature an exciting new partner exhibit this summer.
-The NHA is excited to partner with Congregation Shirat HaYam as it celebrates its 36th anniversary of the Congregation on Nantucket.
-The exhibit will tell the history of the Congregation, as well as the Jewish community’s commercial life, its religious life, its educational life and its efforts to support the larger Nantucket community as a whole.
-In so doing, it will be a way to recognize and celebrate the island’s varied population — a significant interest of both organizations.
+The Whitney Gallery, located at the NHA Research Library on Fair Street, will feature an exciting new partner exhibit this summer: Strangers to Neighbors: Jewish Life on Nantucket.
+The exhibit marks a unique partnership between the Nantucket Historical Association and Congregation Shirat HaYam, which celebrates its 36th anniversary on Nantucket in 2019.
+Strangers to Neighbors tells the history of the Congregation and the Jewish community’s commercial, religious, and educational life along with its efforts to support the larger Nantucket community.
+In so doing, the exhibit recognizes and celebrates the island’s varied population — a significant interest of both organizations.

-Additionally, the exhibit will highlight specific individuals and describe how the Jewish people, though 30 miles out to sea without a religious organization of their own, were still able to overcome social barriers and were then able to gradually build homes, businesses and a spiritual life on the island.
-As they have done elsewhere in the world, the exhibit will show how the Jewish population has not only survived, but contributed to, and flourished as a part of the growing and vibrant life of Nantucket.
+Additionally, the exhibit highlights specific individuals and describes how the Jewish people, though 30 miles out to sea without a religious organization of their own, were still able to overcome social barriers and gradually build homes, businesses, and spiritual lives on the island.
+The exhibit shows how the Jewish population has not only survived but contributed to, and flourished as a part of, the growing and vibrant life of Nantucket.